somaniarushi/me/content/s/bucketlist.md

 This is my personal list of things to do on Planet Earth before either it or I die.

+> I find that a lot of people misunderstand this bucket list.
+The point of this list isn't to accomplish everything on it — I have no control over many of these.
+These are items I _aspire_ towards.

 ## Things to Do Before I Die
 ### Berkeley-Specific
 - ~~Blow out the curve for a Berkeley class~~